-- (1) Disseminate the station's equal employment opportunity program to job applicants and employees; - (2) Review seniority practices to ensure that such practices are nondiscriminatory; - (3) Examine rates of pay and fringe benefits for employees having the same duties, and eliminate any inequities based upon race, national origin, color, religion or sex discrimination; - (4) Utilize media for recruitment purposes in a manner that will contain no indication, either explicit or implicit, of a preference for one race, national origin, color, religion or sex over another; - (5) Ensure that promotions to positions of greater responsibility are made in a nondiscriminatory manner; - (6) Where union agreements exist, cooperate with the union or unions in the development of programs to ensure all persons of equal opportunity for employment, irrespective of race, national origin, color, religion, or sex, and include an effective nondiscrimination clause in new or renegotiated union agreements; and - (7) Avoid the use of selection techniques or tests that have the effect of discriminating against any person based on race, national origin, color, religion, or sex.
+- (1) Disseminate the station's equal employment opportunity program to job applicants and employees; - (2) Review seniority practices to ensure that such practices are nondiscriminatory; - (3) Examine rates of pay and fringe benefits for employees having the same duties, and eliminate any inequities based upon race, national origin, color, religion or sex discrimination; - (4) Utilize media for recruitment purposes in a manner that will contain no indication, either explicit or implicit, of a preference for one race, national origin, color, religion or sex over another: - (5) Ensure that promotions to positions of greater responsibility are made in a nondiscriminatory manner; - (6) Where union agreements exist, cooperate with the union or unions in the development of programs to ensure all persons of equal opportunity for employment, irrespective of race, national origin, color, religion, or sex, and include an effective nondiscrimination clause in new or renegotiated union agreements; and - (7) Avoid the use of selection techniques or tests that have the effect of discriminating against any person based on race, national origin, color, religion, or sex.

-It is very important that every SEU with five or more full-time employees not only implement an effective EEO Program as contemplated above, but also maintain an adequate paper trail demonstrating that each of the elements and tasks identified above is being carried out in a meaningful way.
-The point person for EEO at such SEUs should have meaningful input into the setting of the EEO policy and program and meaningful oversight and responsibility for implementation and enforcement of the EEO policy and program.
+It is very important that every SEU with five or more full-time employees not only implements an effective EEO Program as the FCC contemplates above, but also maintains an adequate paper trail demonstrating that each of the elements and tasks identified above is being carried out in a meaningful way.
+The point-person for EEO at such SEUs should have meaningful input into the design of the station's EEO program and meaningful oversight and responsibility for implementation and enforcement of that EEO program.